 Walk through the doors of Rock Springs Historical Museum, and enter a passageway back in time.
-The castle-like sandstone building was built in 1894 and once served as Rock Springs City Hall.
-Today, it houses rotating exhibits that showcase the area’s rich history, from the town’s coal mining heritage to larger-than-life outlaws and pioneers who made a lasting impact during Old West days.
+The castle-like sandstone building was built in 1894 and once served as Rock Springs' City Hall.
+Today, it houses rotating exhibits that showcase the area’s rich history, from the town’s coal mining heritage to larger-than-life outlaws and pioneers who made a lasting impact during the Old West days.

 7. Take a Walking Tour.

 While you’re at the Rock Springs Historical Museum, pick up a free brochure for the Downtown Historic Walking Tour, a self-guided tour that highlights the city’s historic buildings, all while delving into the fascinating history of each location along the way.